hunglongtrangithub/mazest/README.md

 # Mazest

-A high-performance, responsive, concurrent maze generation and solving visualizer for the terminal, built with Rust.
+A responsive maze generation and solving visualizer for the terminal, built with Rust.

 ## Demo